Algebraic-Programming/pytorch-hccl-tests/README.md

 HCCL benchamarks based on the PyTorch/Ascend adapter.
 The benchmarks contain the benchmarks proposed in the article [OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems](https://arxiv.org/pdf/2110.10659.pdf).

 Currently, only the P2P benchmarks are ported and tested.
+Additionally, `allreduce`, `alltoall` and `broadcast` collectives are supported.

 ### Development